A Maze of Time

 “I’ll return another time to investigate.”

-We arrive at the watchtower just before dawn, in time for the morning greeting.
+We arrive at the Watchtower just before dawn, in time for the morning greeting.

-Zias and Bintar release the watchtower to Shazira and me.
+Zias and Bintar release the Watchtower to Shazira and me, and we become guardians again.

-Shazira pulls out a glowing message disk.
+Shazira pulls out a glowing commdisk.

 “Who’s the message from?”
 I ask her.